Profisee/webhooktemplate/README.md

 # Profisee .NET Webhook Templates

 This repository contains the Profisee Webhook templates and describes how to utilize them.
+Webhooks work with Profisee's Workflow or Event Subscription service to send customized payloads to a webhook endpoint and have responses sent back to be utilized by the Workflow Activity.
+Events can then be configured to send information related to a specific entity.

 ## Additional Files